 Other panelists included Katherine Lynes, associate professor of English; Matt Milless, assistant dean of students; Sarah Vanesse '21, biology major; and Jared Zeidman, associate head coach for women's basketball.

-To read the community responses submitted in conjunction with the forum, visit the Constructive Engagement website.
+To read the community responses submitted in conjunction with the forum, visit the Constructive Engagement web page.